County commissioners terminate highway superintendent Linda Grummert

 She had recommended Grummert work to restore relationships with vendors.
 Grummert indicated that she would, however, commissioner Mark Reichert argued there was too much animosity for relations to be repaired.

 “...
-Both sides need to listen and respect the other’s opinion and listen with the intent to understand the other’s point of view.”
+Both sides need to listen and respect the other’s opinion and listen with the intent to understand the other’s point of view,” Rien said.

 Grummert and members of the board said the other party repeatedly disrespected them.